opensearch-project/documentation-website/_observing-your-data/ad/index.md

 # Anomaly detection

-An anomaly in OpenSearch is any unusual behavior change in your time-series data.
+An _anomaly_ in OpenSearch is any unusual behavior change in your time-series data.
 Anomalies can provide valuable insights into your data.
-For example, for IT infrastructure data, an anomaly in the memory usage metric might help you uncover early signs of a system failure.
+For example, for IT infrastructure data, an anomaly in the memory usage metric might help you identify early signs of a system failure.

 It can be challenging to discover anomalies using conventional methods such as creating visualizations and dashboards.
-You could configure an alert based on a static threshold, but this requires prior domain knowledge and isn't adaptive to data that exhibits organic growth or seasonal behavior.
+You could configure an alert based on a static threshold, but this requires prior domain knowledge and is not adaptive to data that exhibits organic growth or seasonal behavior.

 Anomaly detection automatically detects anomalies in your OpenSearch data in near real-time using the Random Cut Forest (RCF) algorithm.
 RCF is an unsupervised machine learning algorithm that models a sketch of your incoming data stream to compute an `anomaly grade` and `confidence score` value for each incoming data point.
 These values are used to differentiate an anomaly from normal variations.
 For more information about how RCF works, see [Random Cut Forests](https://www.semanticscholar.org/paper/Robust-Random-Cut-Forest-Based-Anomaly-Detection-on-Guha-Mishra/ecb365ef9b67cd5540cc4c53035a6a7bd88678f9).

 You can pair the Anomaly Detection plugin with the [Alerting plugin]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/) to notify you as soon as an anomaly is detected.

-To get started, choose **Anomaly Detection** in OpenSearch Dashboards.
-To first test with sample streaming data, you can try out one of the preconfigured detectors with one of the sample datasets.
+## Using OpenSearch Dashboards anomaly detection

+To get started, go to **OpenSearch Dashboards** > **OpenSearch Plugins** > **Anomaly Detection**.
+OpenSearch Dashboards contains sample datasets.
+You can use these datasets with their preconfigured detectors to try out the feature.

+The following tutorial guides you through using anomaly detection with your OpenSearch data.

 ## Step 1: Define a detector

-A detector is an individual anomaly detection task.
-You can define multiple detectors, and all the detectors can run simultaneously, with each analyzing data from different sources.
+A _detector_ is an individual anomaly detection task.
+You can define multiple detectors.
+All the detectors can run simultaneously, with each analyzing data from different sources.

 1. Choose **Create detector**.
-1. Add in the detector details.
+1. Add the detector details.
    - Enter a name and brief description.
-Make sure the name is unique and descriptive enough to help you to identify the purpose of the detector.
+Make sure the name is unique and descriptive enough to help you to identify the detector's purpose.
 1. Specify the data source.
    - For **Data source**, choose the index you want to use as the data source.
 You can optionally use index patterns to choose multiple indexes.
    - (Optional) For **Data filter**, filter the index you chose as the data source.
 From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
 Only [Boolean queries]({{site.url}}{{site.baseurl}}/query-dsl/compound/bool/) are supported for query domain-specific language (DSL).

+---

-#### Example filter using query DSL
+#### Example: Filter using query DSL

-The query is designed to retrieve documents in which the `urlPath.keyword` field matches one of the following specified values:
+The following example query retrieves documents where the `urlPath.keyword` field matches any of the specified values:

    - /domain/{id}/short
    - /sub_dir/{id}/short